Action Plan Based on the Law for Measures to Support the Development of the Next Generation

 (1) We will improve the employment environment to support workers who are raising children in balancing their professional and family lives.

-We will establish regulations regarding the treatment of workers during childcare leave and working conditions after childcare leave, and encourage employees to take childcare leave.
+-We will establish regulations regarding treatment of employees during childcare leave and working conditions after childcare leave, and encourage employees to take childcare leave.

 (2) We will create diverse working conditions that will encourage employees to reassess their working styles.

-We will encourage employees to take annual paid leave.
+・We will reduce overtime work and encourage employees to take annual paid leave, etc.

 In order to create an employment environment in which all employees, both male and female, can thrive, we have formulated the following action plan.